 - Preheat the oven to 170C .

-- In a large bowl or an electric mixer with a whisk attachment, beat the eggs until firm peaks are reached.
+- In a large bowl, beat the eggs until firm peaks are reached.
 Add caster sugar one teaspoon at a time and keep of whisking until your meringue looks smooth and glossy.

 - Fold ground almonds gently into your meringue, until just mixed (don't worry if some white streaks are still showing).